arhea/docker-amazon-cloudwatch/README.md

 ## Getting Started with kube2iam

-Before deploying you will need to create a specific role to attach to the pod.
+Before getting started we need an IAM role for our agent to use, so that it can publish metrics to the Cloudwatch API.
+In this example, we are using [kube2iam](https://github.com/jtblin/kube2iam) to apply the role to the pod at runtime.

 ```bash